 1. Essential cookies

 Some cookies are essential for the operation of our website.
-For example, some cookies allow us to identify applicants and ensure they can access the online application pages.
+For example, some cookies allow us to identify repeat visitors and provide suggestions based on their previous site visit.
 If a subscriber opts to disable these cookies, the user will not be able to access all of the content that this process entitles them to.

 We utilise other cookies to analyse how our visitors use our websites and to monitor website performance.
 This allows us to provide a high quality experience by customising our offering and quickly identifying and fixing any issues that arise.
 For example, we might use performance cookies to keep track of which pages are most popular, which method of linking between pages is most effective, and to determine why some pages are receiving error messages.

-We also use persistence cookies to track returning visitors.
-These are used to track returning visitors, and enable us to compare website traffic from month to month.
+We also use persistence cookies to track returning visitors and enable us to compare website traffic from month to month.
 They automatically expire after 12 months.

 We use a third-party service—Google Analytics—to collect aggregate data about usage of our website.
 They use traffic log cookies to gain information about the use that is made of pages on our website.
 We use the information from cookies to generate reports on the usage of our website which are used for evaluation and analysis.
 The purpose is to improve our website by tailoring it to the needs of users.
 No data specific to any identifiable user is retained.

 Full details on the cookies set by Google Analytics are published on the Google website.
 They use the following cookies: